aws cost optimisation

 Reserved Instances (RIs)

-Reserved Instances are designed for users who can commit to specific instance types and capacities for one or three years.
-In return for this commitment, AWS offers significant discounts of up to 75 percent compared to on-demand pricing, which can lead to substantial savings for stable and predictable workloads.
+Reserved Instances are suited for users who can commit to specific instance types for one or three years.
+In return, AWS offers discounts of up to 75 percent compared to on demand pricing.
+This can lead to major cost savings for stable workloads.

 Savings plans